maxritter/diy-thermocam-website/src/pages/index.md

     image: /images/open.jpg
     image_position: left
     content: >-
-      Version 3 has been re-designed to offer 3x the performance of the
+      Version 3 has been re-designed to offer 3x the performance of the predecessor, so thermal imaging is now much more fun!
     actions:
       - type: action
         template: action